Social media and the subtle art of showing off

 Meanwhile, Twitter is a different beast entirely.
 The good news for businesses is that most people’s feeds move so quickly that you can pump out a good half dozen tweets in a day and most of your followers won’t even register more than two or three (which, for marketers, is both depressing and reassuring, weirdly).
 Audiences engage with Twitter in different ways – some will avidly follow their feed every weekday from 9-5; others will scroll sporadically in snatched moments throughout the week; while others will drop in and out as it suits them.
 Feast or famine.

 But while you won’t put anyone’s nose out of joint on Twitter by championing your products or services a few times a day, the key to success is getting involved with the community.
 ‘Like’ more people’s tweets and comment on what others are saying in your timeline and your message will spread further.

 And then there’s Facebook.
 While it may feel like a tricky channel to master, it’s actually refreshingly uncomplicated.
 For a start, your audience will soon tell you if they don’t like what you’re posting, and there are clear stats available on how often to post.

 For the best engagement, most studies agree that one post per day is optimal, with a maximum of two posts per day (according to HubSpot, pages with fewer than 10,000 fans experienced a 50% drop in engagement per post if they posted more than once per day).
 Again – and this is a common social media oversight – many companies don’t take the trouble to ‘like’ or respond to their audience’s comments, which ought to be a marketing crime punishable by red hot poker.

 The bottom line

-Broadly speaking, across most channels, quality and consistency is where the sweet spot lies.
-And if your content’s good enough, you can post as often as you like.
+Broadly speaking, across social media, quality and consistency is where the sweet spot lies, and if your content’s creative enough, you can post as often as you like.
 But if the quality’s not there – i.e. if it’s not entertaining, useful or interesting – you’ll soon see your engagement or follower stats dwindle.